nicolas-raoul/filesystem-monkey/README.md

 # Filesystem Monkey

-Creates/deletes/moves files and folders forever within the folder of your choice.
+Keeps creating/deleting/moving random files and folders until you stop it, within the folder of your choice.
 Perfect to monkey-test any filesystem or tool that watches the filesystem.

 Usage:
 ```